isomerpages/bca-peb/index.md

       id: infobar
       description: If you have met the PC requirements for PC 2024, you may apply from 27 Oct 2023 onwards.
-  - infobar:
-      title: Day of Dedication 2023
-      description: Thank you for your support.
-Due to overwhelming response, the registration of PEB Day of Dedication 2023 is now closed.
   - resources:
       title: News
       button: More News